briandrum/codes.forchagrin.com/_articles/article-xii-general-provisions.md

 under this Charter, and their terms shall be as provided for herein.\
 (Amended 11-3-81)

-## Section XII-2: Effective date of amendments
+## Section XII-2: Effective Date of Amendments

 All amendments to this Charter shall become effective on January 1 of the year following the election at which such amendments are adopted pursuant to law,